Ampang LRT station

-Ampang LRT station is a light rapid transit station operated by rapidKL serving the Ampang Line in Ampang, Selangor, Malaysia, just outside the eastern boundary of Kuala Lumpur.
+The Ampang LRT station is a light rapid transit (LRT) station operated by Rapid KL and served by the LRT Ampang Line in Ampang, Selangor, Malaysia, just outside the eastern boundary of Kuala Lumpur.
 It is the eastern terminus for passenger services on the line.
 This station was opened in 1996, along with 17 other LRT stations.

 Features

 Ticketing machines and a CIMB Bank ATM were installed at the station concourse, as well as a convenience store.
 Ramps linking the Jalan Ampang bus station, the taxi stand, the car park area and the station concourse were added in 2012.